 By maintaining a greater social distance, by temporarily accepting to change one's habits and by being particularly careful, we limit the risk of exposing others, especially high risk persons, the elderly and persons suffering from one or more chronic diseases.

 - Establish a safe social distance with vulnerable people while keeping contact through other means (telephone, etc.).

 - Follow hygiene and behaviour recommendations in a meticulous manner (no handshaking, no kissing, regular handwashing, etc.).

 - If you are symptomatic, postpone all visits to high risk persons.

-- Vaccination registration to protect yourself and your family.
+- Get vaccinated so as to protect yourself and your family.

 - A self-test before each visit in the absence of symptoms.

 The new coronavirus is particularly dangerous for people aged over 65 and those already suffering from certain illnesses.
 If you are looking after a dependent vulnerable person or sharing a household, your task is very valuable in these circumstances.
 You must however protect yourself as well as the cared person.